andytlr/jquery-multimarkdown-footnotes/README.md

 * I have moved the styling options out of the `.js` file and into a `.css` file for easier styling (for me anyway).
 * It's more mobile friendly.
 Especially with long footnotes.

-## To do ##

-* Clean up `.css` file and comment mandatory and user-changeable styles.

 ## In use ##

-This in use on my site.
-Here's an [example post].
+Here's an [example post] from my site.
 In this example I've hidden footnotes at the bottom of each post, so they're only visible with the popover.
 I also used [Modernizr]'s .js body class to only hide them when JavaScript is present:

 	.js div.footnotes {
 		display: none;
 	}

+## To do ##

+* Clean up `.css` file and comment mandatory and user-changeable styles.

 [jQuery Markdown Footnotes]: http://sumeetjain.com/jquery-markdown-footnotes/